jsyang/celestial/README.md

 - add functionality for targeting (enemy units and structures)
     - add HomingMissile functionality for targeting

-- set up querystring for "testing sector"
-    - load different sectors in?
-    - briefing text?
-    - contains entities used for testing

 - improve fighter AI
     - retarget when current attackTarget is dead